decentology/dappstarter-core/packages/client/README.md

 ///)
 # Build, Deploy and Test

-Using a terminal (or command prompt), change to the folder containing the project files and type: `npm start` This will run the "deploy" and "dapp" scripts which compile and deploy the Smart Contracts, then build and run the client-side dapp.
+Using a terminal (or command prompt), change to the folder containing the project files and type: `npm run dev` This will run all the dev scripts in each project package.json.

-To view your dapp, open your browser to http://localhost:8000
+To view your dapp, open your browser to http://localhost:5000

 If you encounter any problems at this step, visit [https://support.trycrypto.com](https://support.trycrypto.com) for help.

-## Other Scripts

-If you prefer to run scripts individually, the order is:

-`npm install`
-`npm run deploy`
-`npm run dapp`
-`npm run server` (must be run in a separate terminal window)

 ## Smart Contract

-`npm run deploy` to compile contracts/*.sol files, deploy them to the blockchain.
+`lerna run deploy --scope=@dappstarter/dapplib --stream` to compile contracts/*.sol files, deploy them to the blockchain.

 ## Dapp

 Run the dapp in a separate terminal.
 You *must* have run `npm run deploy` for the dapp to see most recent smart contract changes.

-`npm run dapp` runs the dapp on http://localhost:8000 using webpack dev server
+`lerna run dev --scope=@dappstarter/client --stream` runs the dapp on http://localhost:5001 using webpack dev server

 ## Server

 Run the server in a separate terminal.
 You *must* have run `npm run deploy` for the dapp to see most recent smart contract changes.

-`npm run server` runs NodeJs server app on port 3000 with Express
+`lerna run dev --scope=@dappstarter/server --stream` runs NodeJS server app on port 5002 with NestJS

 ///(language:solidity
 ## Testing

 `test-config.js` contains settings used by test scripts

-Run tests using `npm test [test file]` (example: npm test ./test/dapp-tests.js)
+Run tests using `lerna run test [test file] --scope=@dappstarter/dapplib --stream`
 ///)
 ## Production Builds

 DappStarter currently does not provide blockchain migration scripts to be used in production.
 However, here are the scripts for generating production builds:

-`npm run dapp:prod` generates dapp bundle for production using webpack
+`lerna run build:prod` generates dapp bundle for production.

-`npm run server:prod` generates NodeJs server bundle for production using webpack